Robaxin-750 Side Effects

 Generic Name: methocarbamol

-Note: This document contains side effect information about methocarbamol.
-Some of the dosage forms listed on this page may not apply to the brand name Robaxin-750.
+Note: This page contains side effects data for the generic drug methocarbamol.
+It is possible that some of the dosage forms included below may not apply to the brand name Robaxin-750.

 For the Consumer

 As well as its needed effects, methocarbamol (the active ingredient contained in Robaxin-750) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking methocarbamol, check with your doctor immediately:Incidence not known

 - clay-colored stools